ibexa/documentation-user/docs/content_management/block_reference.md

 - **Content** — Enter text, images, videos, etc. using Online Editor.
 For details, see [Editing Rich Text Fields](create_edit_content_items.md#edit-rich-text-fields).

+!!! note "Use AI to improve text"

+    If the AI Actions LTS update has been installed and configured in your application, the **Improve text** button is visible.
+    If you have necessary permissions, you can click it to request that the AI Assistant performs specific tasks with your text.

+    For more information, see [AI Assistant](create_edit_content_items.md#ai-assistant).

 ## Video block

 Integrates a video into the Page with standard playback controls.